CS 220

 User Analysis

-Design a mobile application that helps cultivate a better culture for Wellesley College students in the context of sporting events on campus.
+Design a mobile application that helps support Wellesley College students in the context of sporting events.

 SOLUTION